Symmetry restoration in the vicinity of neutron stars with a nonminimal coupling: Conclusions

 In Fig.~\ref{fig5}, we plotted the relation between the ADM mass $M_s$ and the radius $r_s$ of NSs for $\beta=0.3$ and $\beta=1$ with $f_B=0.3 \Mpl/(\pi \beta)$.
 Unlike standard spontaneous scalarization, the deviation of $M_s$ and $r_s$ from their values in GR occurs for any central density in the range $2 \rho_0 \leq \rho_c \leq 18 \rho_0$.
 For $\beta=0.3$, the relative difference of the ADM mass from that in GR, which is defined by $\mu_M = 1-M_s/M_{\rm GR}$, is as large as $\mu_M=0.15$ for $\rho_c=2\rho_0$.
 As $\rho_c$ increases, $\mu_M$ tends to decrease, but $\mu_M$ still has a considerably large value $0.07$ even for $\rho_c=15 \rho_0$.
 With the increase of $\beta$, the theoretical lines in the $(M_s, r_s)$ plane, which exist in the region $M_s<M_{\rm GR}$, approach that in GR.
 For $\beta=1$ and $\rho_c=2\rho_0$, we found that $\mu_M=0.08$ and hence there is still appreciable deviation from GR.

 In summary, we showed that our new model of scalarizations of NSs associated with the symmetry restoration induced by the nonminimal coupling leads to modified gravitational interactions in the vicinity of NSs, while it is free from the problem of instabilities during the cosmological evolution.
-It will be of interest to investigate how to test our new scalarization scenario associated with symmetry restoration observationally, for instance in the gravitational waveforms emitted from the NS binary coalescence and in the quasinormal ringdown signals after the coalescence.
-This will allow us to probe signatures of modifications of gravity induced by the nonminimally coupled scalar field with positive $\beta$.
+The implication of our model to observations of the binary NS coalescense was recently studied in Ref.~\cite{Higashino:2022izi}.
+Since the scalar field mass $m={\cal O} (10^{-11}\,{\rm eV})$ is larger than the typical orbital frequency of NS binaries $\omega={\cal O}(10^{-13}\,{\rm eV})$, the scalar radiation emitted from compact binaries during the inspiral phase is strongly suppressed.
+The resulting gravitational wave forms are similar to those in GR, so our model evades current observational constraints of inspiral gravitational wave forms.